chuchuroth/ROS_basics_in_5_days/catkin_ws/vs_code_chat_his_2.md

-chuchuroth: I have cleaned this package to a pure python ros2 package, now compile
+# frage I have cleaned this package to a pure python ros2 package, now compile